Grain Marketing Guidance for On-the-Go Farmers

 It’s also driving bottom line value by spurring farmers to take action with ADM.
 Following an episode about different contract options, a listener sent this message to their local ADM representative: “I would like to talk with you sometime tomorrow about grain market strategies.
 I just listened to an ADM podcast where an accumulator contract was mentioned.
 I am interested.
 Let me know when you are available.”

-Plays of Top 2020 Episode of In the Driver’s Seat Podcast.
+Total Listens to In the Driver’s Seat Podcast.

 Together ADM and DKY have recorded more than 40 episodes and the momentum continues in 2021 with steady listenership.
 ADM has become a regular part of many farmers’ days through In the Driver’s Seat, opt-in emails and social media.
 Over the past year, social media has given the podcast an extra boost of awareness and activity with growers.